jcfrancisco0103/My-Server-Wrapper/README.md

 4. **Console Commands**:
    - Type commands in the command field and press Enter or click "Send"
    - Common commands: `list`, `say <message>`, `op <player>`, `stop`

+5. **Server Properties Management**:
+   - **Open server.properties**: Click to open the file in your default text editor (Notepad, VS Code, etc.)
+   - **Edit in Wrapper**: Opens a built-in editor window for convenient editing without leaving the application
+   - **Reload Properties**: Sends a reload command to the running server to apply property changes
+   - If no server.properties file exists, the wrapper will create a default one with common settings

 ## Configuration